s9rA16Bf4/B.O.A.T/README.md

 print hello world % prints "hello world" print a has the value /a % a has the value 1

+def sub a - b % important that a and b both have been declared before! sub % calls upon the function print /a % -1

+% You can even chainlink commands within a function def subAdd a - b b + a % This will first subtract b from a and then add a to b
 ```